Stay connected with this weekly communication highlighting gluten-free news and updates on cutting-edge research related to celiac and gluten.

-In celebration of 2017, Gluten-Free Living is looking back at the year’s most-read stories and serving up the developments and information you found most helpful and useful.
+In celebration of 2018, Gluten-Free Living is looking back at the year’s most-read stories and serving up the information you found most useful.

 23andMe, a popular genetic service that offers information on health and ancestry based on DNA, is raising awareness of celiac disease and helping people discover whether they have a genetic health risk for the disease.